dishita13/ios101-project3-trivia-starter/README.md

 Submitted by: **Dishita Jhawar**

-**Country Trivia** is an app that quizzes users on general questions retrieved from a Trivia API.
+**Advanced Trivia** is an app that quizzes users on general questions retrieved from a Trivia API.

 Time spent: **2** hours spent in total